mesoshq/mesosctl/README.md

     docker run --net=host -it mesoshq/mesosctl mesosctl

-If you want to use pre-existing local configurations, please map the relevant folder as a volume like this: `-v /path/to/local/config:/opt/mesosctl/config`.
+If you want to use pre-existing local configurations, please map the relevant folder as a volume like this:

+    -v /path/to/local/config:/opt/mesosctl/config

 Also, make sure that you host's network settings are configured in a way that the Docker daemon networking can "see" the Vagrant networks.

-You can also use a Bash wrapper script:
+You can also use a Bash wrapper script, which you should place somewhere in the `PATH`, e.g. save the script somewhere and create a symlink to `/usr/local/bin`:

 ```bash
 #!/bin/bash